Date: 23 May 2014. How to Access Galley

 Though not ideal for stowing my

-canning jars, it's good enough for now.
+canning jars, it is good enough for now.

 Eventually (soon) I hope to build